The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 Perfectly Restored P-40M at Tri-State Warbird Museum

 The P-40M by The Tri-State Warbird Museum in Batavia, Ohio.
-A portion of the sale of P-40 Pilot Watches is Donated to the Museum for future restorations.
+A portion of the sale of P-40 A-11 Pilot Watches is donated to the museum for future warbird restorations.

 Built in May 1943 in Buffalo, NY

-The P-40M KittyHawk III was originally built in May 1943 by American aviation company Curtis-Wright on an assembly line in Buffalo, New York.
+The P-40M Kittyhawk III was originally built in May 1943 by the American aviation company Curtiss-Wright on an assembly line in Buffalo, New York.

-The Curtis Wright factory image below shows P-40's being built.
-P-40 series unknown, but in the picture we can see the air intake that the P-40M used for the additional cooling.
-The year of the picture reportedly dates from 1943, which is the year the Tri-State Warbirds P-40M KittyHawk was built.
+The Curtiss-Wright factory image below shows P-40s being built.
+P-40 series unknown, but in the picture, we can see the air intake that the P-40M used for additional cooling.
+The year of the picture reportedly dates from 1943, which is the year the Tri-State Warbirds P-40M Kittyhawk was built.
 Could the picture below be the P-40M's being built in Buffalo, New York?

 America is All-in